-Located in Bangor, Wisconsin, USA, and operating on approximately 45 hectares of land, the plant specializes in the treating of railway ties.
-The facilities include three pressure treating cylinders for oilborne preservatives, providing a combined annual treating capacity of approximately 200,000 cubic metres.
+Operating on approximately 45 hectares of land, the plant specializes in the treating of railway ties.
+The facility includes three pressure treating cylinders for oil-borne preservatives, providing a combined annual treating capacity of approximately 200,000 cubic metres.
 The plant also includes a crosstie and switch tie inspection facility capable of processing 1.5 million ties annually, a maintenance facility and offices for production, sales and wood procurement personnel.

-For the year ended December 31, 2019, capital expenditures at the Bangor plant approximated US\$362,000, devoted mainly to the purchase and installation of a new automated pre-plating machine and overall treating plant upgrades.
+For the year ended December 31, 2020, capital expenditures approximated US\$1.6 million, devoted mainly to the purchase and installation of a new cross tie trimmer system.